BRACKETS-by-TRIAD/verifications/README.md

     }

-    return Verification::verify('download-invoice',             // name of the action '/invoices',                    // URL user will be redirect after verification (he must click to download the invoice againa manually :( function () use ($invoice) {
+    return Verification::verify('download-invoice',             // name of the action '/invoices',                    // URL user will be redirect after verification (he must click to download the invoice again manually :( function () use ($invoice) {
                                     // on the other hand this code will run only once, after the verification return $invoice->download();